lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  if available, the units and description
 	  of each of the columns in the table.

-Note that each column is listed, along with various information about that column -- e.g., its name, the
-class and datatype of its contents, its units (if any), and its description (if any).

 **2.6.**  Let's create some columns of our own.
 Let's start by creating a column for the u-band